 With Nepenthe, Bermuda took what they did on their previous album and made everything better.
-It’s more melodic at points, more djenty, heavier, and features a couple guest vocalists that really add to the atmosphere.
+It’s more melodic at points, more djenty, heavier, and features a couple of guest vocalists that really add to the atmosphere.
 Guest vocals include Dustin Filth and iamnotaperson.

 It’s always nice when the guest vocals really add to the songs rather than take away from it.
 BOTH guest vocalists gave us the extra element to Bermuda’s instrumentation and gritty vocals to where it leaves you wanting more.

 The masterful fusion of djent, deathcore, and metal won’t let up on the gas until the last track ends.
-At some points you might get a Joshua Travis vibe from the guitar parts.
+At some points, you might get a Joshua Travis vibe from the guitar parts.
 Overall, it’s an extremely chaotic (in a controlled way) album that leaves your ears ringing and thoughts racing.